-The Iberian ham is high-energy food, 375 kcal per 100 g and almost 50% protein.
-By comparison, beef has 110 kcal and 22 % protein.
-In terms of nutrition, this means you do not need too many grams per person at the table.
-For an appetizer with cheese and olives, we recommend 15-25 g per person.
-As an important part of a tapas-meal, 50-60 g per person is recommended.
+The Iberian ham is high-energy food, 375 kcal per 100 g and almost 50% proteins.
+In comparison beef has 110 kcal and 22 % protein.
+This means you do not need too many grams per person at the table.
+Obviously this is very individual, but we will suggest as an appetizer with maybe cheese or olives 15-25 g should be fine.
+As an important part of a tapas-meal 40-60 g will normally be enough.

 RED WINE with the Blackfoot is a traditional combination that most people still swear by.
 A fine Reserva is always a successful choice to Pata Negra, two giants in taste and aroma that harmonize and complement each other.
 If you choose a young »tinto», it should be light and be served

 cooled.
 Strong, or young wines easily outweigh the fine taste of the ham.